 - Clothing: The altitude of Dzongri makes it highly susceptible to unpredictable and inclement weather.
 Take good-quality trekking boots, sleeping bags, raincoat, and heavy woolen clothing.

 - Food: You'll need to bring ample food supplies on the trek.
 It's advisable to carry carbohydrate-rich foods because the low concentration of oxygen at high altitudes slows down the digestion of fats.

-- Ecological Concerns: Polythene bags are banned in Sikkim.
-Cooperate with the authorities and dispose all wastes in a proper place.
+- Ecological concerns: Polythene bags are banned in Sikkim.
+Cooperate with the authorities and dispose of all wastes in a proper place.